SvetlanaShk/Pet-projects/Retrieve User Activity Data/ReadMe.md

 It is needed to learn how ChatData sites are being used in the real world to understand which features are useful to the users and what additional features might be worth introducing.

 **Tasks:**
-Using three separate CSV files attached: posts, comments and users
+Using three separate CSV files - posts, comments and users - the following tasks have to be done:
 1. Create an ERD.
 2. Create an SQLite database and load the data.
 3. Create single table queries to analyse engagement.